 Sweet potatoes:

-- Drizzle 2 tablespoons of oil on a baking tray and place the potato slices on top.
+- Drizzle 2 tablespoons of oil on a baking tray and place the potato sticks on top.

 - Season with salt and black pepper, drizzle with 3 more tablespoons of olive oil and sprinkle some thyme leaves over them.
-Toss lightly to coat and lay them flat again on the pan.
+Toss lightly to coat and lay them in a single layer.

-- Roast for about 15 minutes, turn them over and roast them for about 15 more minutes, until soft but crisp.
-You might want to increase the oven to 400°F/200° for the last 5-10 minutes if you want them to brown more.
+- Roast for about 15 minutes, turn them over and roast them for about 15 more minutes, until crisp but soft inside.
+You might want to increase the oven to 400°F (200°C) for the last 5-10 minutes if you want them to brown more.

 - Remove from the oven and serve immediately with the pork and shallot sauce.